THE MMM BEGINNER GEAR LIST

 For ordering instruments online, we recommend Sweetwater and Musician’s Friend.
 Sweetwater’s customer service is the best of any online store.
 However, as many options that Sweetwater has, they don’t always have everything.
 If that’s the case, Musician's Friend is another reliable company with more selection in terms of instruments.
-It may be a good idea to check the price point between these two companies as sometimes it can vary.
+It may be a good idea to check the prices between these two companies as these can vary sometimes.

 For used instruments, it’s usually best to try out in person.
 Good deals can be found on places like Craigslist, but buyer beware in these types of situations.
 Guitar Center’s online used site is also a good resource for looking for used gear as it has a large selection and a return policy.
 Before buying any instruments and especially used instruments, please do not hesitate to consult with your private lessons teacher!

 For more advanced players, we recommend visiting smaller shops where you can have a more personalized experience and also support smaller businesses.
 Many of these shops exist in NYC such as Rudy’s, Matt Umanov, Ludlow Guitars, Main Drag Music.
 Other great NJ options are Golden Age Guitars & Guitars N’ Jazz.
 The majority of the items listed is what we consider the best affordable, beginner equipment.

 BASIC INSTRUMENT TOOLS & ACCESSORIES

 A metronome is an essential tool to help a musician build their rhythm and being able to “play with a click” is a must for musicians in this day in age.
 While you can get a variety of metronomes on a smartphone, we suggest investing in a self standing one to help the student’s practice focus.

 Playing in tune is very important and clip on tuners are a really easy way to tune both a guitar and/or a bass.
 Snark clip on tuners are sold in most music stores.